What to Expect from a Home Appraisal: A Checklist & How It Works

 The reconsideration of value process does not mean a new appraisal is performed, nor is there an opportunity to use a “different appraiser”.
 Instead, you can work with your lender to present facts that may have been overlooked or omitted by the original home appraisal.

 Keep in mind, only one reconsideration of value request may be submitted, and it may or may not result in a change to the home’s appraised value.
 The commentary provided must comply with Appraiser Independence Regulations (AIR).
 It must also be in compliance with the Dodd-Frank act.

 Cancel the transaction

 If you’re the home buyer and you’re unable to get a better purchase price or a second appraisal, you may be able to walk away without losing your earnest money.
 Many purchase contracts contain a loan contingency if the appraisal comes in low.
 A properly written loan contingency allows the buyer to cancel the contract and requires the seller to release the buyer's earnest money deposit.

-At the end of the day, the most important point is that you have the ability to help increase appraisal results through maximizing your home value.
+At the end of the day, the most important point is that you have the ability to help increase appraisal results by maximizing your home value.
 You’re certain to find success when following the above home appraisal checklist.